My Browned Butter Shortbread Cookie recipe is a holiday favorite around here! I can’t wait for you to try them!

 Browned Butter Shortbread Cookie

 I am so excited to share these browned butter shortbread cookies with you.
-The browned butter trend is one crazy train I have jumped all the way on board with, unlike the kale, quinoa, gluten-free stuff that’s been running so rampant lately.
+The browned butter trend is one crazy train I have jumped all the way on board with.
+Because do you know the only thing better that regular butter?

 It gives whatever you add it to such a warm, almost nutty flavor.
 Sometimes I will just brown up a pound or so of butter and then just stick it in the fridge to add to things at will.